 If I think ahead of time, I’ll put the filled KONGs in the freezer for a few hours before letting the pups have them – that way, they’ll last much longer!

-8. Chewing Fun With A Bully Stick
+8. Entertain Your Dog Inside With A Long-Lasting Bully Stick

 Chewing comes naturally to all dogs and the pups thoroughly enjoy it.
 I got rid of the pups’ antler collection several years ago after Buzz broke one of his molars on a hard, recreational beef bone.
 Now I give the pups bully sticks instead.